 About Independent Contractor Misclassification and Compliance Legal Blog

 This legal blog is published by Richard Reibstein, a partner with Locke Lord LLP, a resident in the firm’s New York office.
 The blog is part of the Locke Lord suite of preeminent legal blogs.
-The blog’s managing editor is Janet Barsky, a senior counsel with Locke Lord who is also resident in the firm’s New York office.
+The blog’s managing editor is Janet Barsky, a counsel with Locke Lord, who is also resident in the firm’s New York office.

 Ever since it was launched in 2010, this has been the only legal blog in the country devoted solely to publishing original content on the subject of independent contractor compliance and misclassification.